BenGOsborn/WASM-Bird/README.md

 -   Docker

-NOTE: If you are building using Docker, ignore the following requirements
+NOTE: If you are building using Docker, ignore the following requirements.
+If you are not, then ignore the above requirements.

 -   NodeJS v10.19.0
--   Golang v1.16.5
+-   Golang v1.16.5 (Golang version only)

 ### Instructions